On the Power of Adaptive Weighted Aggregation in Heterogeneous Federated Learning and Beyond: Preliminaries Related Works

-where $\nabla F_i(\bs{x})$ denotes stochastic gradients over a mini-batch of samples, $\bs{x}_i^{t, k}$ denotes client $i$’s model after the $k$ local update steps at the $t$-th communication round, and $\eta_l$ is the client learning rate.
-The federated optimization framework is powerful and covers a broader range of FL algorithms~\citep{mcmahan2017communication, reddi2020adaptive, wang2022communication, wang2021field}.
-However, it suffers from two major optimization challenges~\citep{li2020federatedsurvey, li2020federated}.
+where $\nabla F_i(\bs{x})$ denotes stochastic gradients over a mini-batch of samples, $\boldsymbol{G}^t$ is the \textit{pseudo-gradient} for global gradient descent, $\bs{x}_i^{t, k}$ denotes client $i$’s model after the $k$ local update steps at the $t$-th communication round, and $\eta_l$ is the client learning rate.
+The federated optimization framework covers a broader range of subsequent FL algorithms~\citep{mcmahan2017communication, reddi2020adaptive, wang2022communication, wang2021field}.

-\emph{Statistical heterogeneity} is a crucial challenge, resulting the local updates to divergence direction.
-This problem majorly arises from data being non-identically distributed (Non-IID) among devices. \emph{System heterogeneity} represents another critical challenge, that causes \textit{unbalanced local update steps} of clients~\citep{li2020federated, wang2020tackling} due to the varying hardware specifications, operating systems, and software configurations during cross-device training~\citep{imteaj2021survey}.
-Hence, faster clients may perform more local update steps than slower clients within a fixed wall-clock time interval.
-The unbalanced local updates will further enlarge the variance of local updates.
-These two challenges result in unfavorable convergence behavior of FL, further inducing communication inefficiency and model performance degeneration.
-For a more in-depth discussion of FL and the challenges, we defer to works~\citep{kairouz2021advances, wang2021field}.

-To address the statistical heterogeneity, previous federated optimization algorithms propose to manipulate local updates, such as inducing control variates~\citep{karimireddy2020scaffold}, momentum terms~\citep{hsu2019measuring,reddi2020adaptive}, dynamic regularization~\citep{acar2020federated}, or local penalty terms~\citep{li2020federated} to client-side optimization.
-On the other hand, some works~\citep{karimireddy2020scaffold,mcmahan2017communication, reddi2020adaptive} assume that the number of local updates is constant and balanced across all clients $K_i=K_j, \forall i,j \in [N] $, thereby ignoring the system heterogeneity impacts.
-For alleviating the unbalanced local update steps impacts, these algorithms~\citep{li2020federated, wang2020tackling, acar2020federated} primarily modified client-side optimization or used advanced local solvers.
-For example, \textsc{FedProx}~\citep{li2020federated} proposes using local penalty terms to prevent large local updates $\bs{g}_i$.
-And, \textsc{FedNova}~\citep{wang2020tackling} clips the local updates $\bs{g}_i$ based on the local update steps $K_i$ for optimization objective consistency.
-However, the potential of server-side optimization is not fully explored, as most algorithms only update the global model via vanilla averaged gradient descent.

-In this paper, we argue that the server can be powerful enough to handle the heterogeneity challenges without using advanced local solvers.
-To this end, we explore the impacts of such \textit{hybrid heterogeneity} (i.e., statistical heterogeneity with unbalanced local updates), particularly on the server-side optimization in federated optimization framework~\eqref{eq:framework}.
-Our results answer a critical question:

-\textbf{Contributions.} The main contributions of this work can be summarised as follows: \begin{itemize}[leftmargin=*] \item We first propose the gradient diversity maximization direction, that is, the aggregation results with the minimal norm of linearly combined local updates. \textbf{Our findings suggest that the global model moves continuously in the gradient diversity maximization direction with fast and stable convergence.} Besides, we highlight gradient diversity as new training dynamics for FL and find that stationary points with higher gradient diversity tend to achieve better test accuracy.